apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ## October 2025 - _Ankles_ by Lucy Dacus

 This song has been released for a while now but I recently gotten more into it.
 I feel Lucy has a particular style in her lyricism and _Ankles_ is another one of those that she paints a scene well with the lyrics.
-Not to mention an overall vibe of the album that seems a bit more stripped down also.
-It's a good song, and it's a good listen for me.
+Not to mention an overall vibe of the album that seems a bit more stripped down also, and I am starting to get it more. _Ankles_ is a good song -- definitely a good listen for me.

 Other shoutouts: